 HMO vs. Medicare Supplements

 We’ll start by addressing the details of Medicare supplements.
-Medicare covers 80% of your health costs, and Supplement plans help cover the 20%.
+Medicare covers some health costs and Supplements help cover the remainder.

-If you have a list of doctor preferences, a Medigap plan could be more suitable.
+If you have a list of doctor preferences, a Medigap plan is more suitable.

 PPO vs. Medicare Supplements

-The primary differences between a PPO plan and a Supplement plan are the fact that a PPO plan costs more to see out of network doctors.
+The difference between a PPO and Medigap is that a PPO can cover less than Medicare outside the network.
 Whereas, a Medigap plan allows you to see any Medicare doctor.

 Supplement plans are private insurance policies that help cover a beneficiary’s coinsurances, deductibles, and copays.
 While people may end up paying more monthly for Medigap, they’re likely to have lower costs overall.